lancy/CYHelper/README.md

 ## What's new?
 ###1.1.4
-* NSArray and NSSet map, filter and reject with block.
+* NSArray and NSSet utils: map, filter and reject with block, flattenArray.
 * Easy to access centerY and centerX of UIView.
 * Days with in era from date to date.